isomerpages/tp-virtualcampus/_events/Highlights/Seeds of Good Fair 2026.md

 </ol>
 <p>The fair also introduces a gamified experience, where participants collect
 stamps by engaging in different activities and interactions.
-Completed stamp cards can be redeemed for a limited selection of limited giveaways, while stocks last.</p>
+Completed stamp cards can be redeemed for a limited selection of giveaways, while stocks last.</p>
 <p>Together, let’s sow the seeds for impact that endures.
 See you at the <strong>Seeds of Good Fair 2026</strong>!</p>